jacobm3/systemd-functions/README.md

 automatically when it's needed, and print results in a colorized, paged, [k9s](https://k9scli.io/)-style layout.

+This sits between basic shell aliases and a full-blown TUI like https://github.com/rgwood/systemctl-tui

 It's a single file you `source` from your shell.
 No daemon, no dependencies to install, no config.